samlobel/ESE350_Gait_Correction/readme.md

 That sounds pretty close to impossible.
 We'll probably have a listening mode, and then afterwards have a GUI that visualizes pre-collected data.
 We'll also have a script that just outputs relevant numbers.

+###You run the project from a main.py file hidden deep inside of the Machine_Learning file